Serrof/swiftt/README.md

 #### Derivatives of inverse functions
 Berz coined the term "Taylor maps" for collections of Taylor expansions.
 If they have the same number of components than of independent variables and the underlying Jacobian is invertible, then according to the inverse function theorem, the function itself has an inverse.
+In the univariate (and non-truncated) case, finding the derivatives of the inverse is called series reversion.
-Berz proposed a fixed-point, converging algorithm to obtain its Taylor map, which requires the composition rule.
+Berz proposed a fixed-point, always-converging algorithm to obtain the inverted Taylor map, which requires the composition rule between compatible Taylor expansions.
 The latter boils down to composition of the polynomial parts, equivalent on the partial derivatives to Faa Di Bruno's formula.